AlenToma/EntityWorker.Core/Documentation/System.Type.md

 ## Allowed System type
-Any of this types could be nullable
+Any of those types could be nullable
 ```csharp
 * System.Int32
 * System.Int64